lpender/ecotonics_blog/_posts/2019-11-21-introducing-shopifly.md

 This will do the following:

 - Check if the theme `my-new-feature` exists on the `production` shop.
-  - If so start watching for changes and uplaoding them to that theme.
+  - If so start watching for changes and uploading them to that theme.
   - If not:
     - Prompt user to create the remote theme?
       - Zip the contents of the `shared_config.directory` specified in your